Brown, Boveri & Cie: Activity in Continental Europe

-In the early 1920s, Brown Boveri, already a geographically diversified company with successful operating subsidiaries in Italy, Germany, Norway, Austria, and the Balkans, suffered losses due to the devaluation of the French franc and the German mark.
+In the early 1920s, Brown Boveri, which was already a geographically diversified company with successful operating subsidiaries in Italy, Germany, Norway, Austria, Czechoslovakia and the Balkans, suffered losses due to the devaluation of the French franc and the German mark.
 At the same time, in the Swiss domestic market, production costs increased while sales remained static, causing the company further losses.
 In 1924 Brown Boveri devalued its capital by 30 percent to cover the losses it had incurred.
 In 1927 the agreement with Vickers ran out and was not renewed.
-Besides the arrangement Brown Boveri had had with this British firm, it also had a somewhat similar relationship with Netherlands-based Heemaf which lasted well into the early 1960s when the Heemaf led the creation of Holec (Holland Electric).
+Besides the arrangement Brown Boveri had had with this British firm, it also had a similar relationship with Netherlands-based Heemaf which lasted well into the early 1960s when the Heemaf led the creation of Holec (Holland Electric).

 Growth

 During the same time, Brown Boveri's various subsidiaries grew rapidly.
 Industrialization throughout Europe created strong demand for the company's heavy electrical equipment.
 Italy's burgeoning railroad industry provided a particularly strong boost to Brown Boveri's Italian subsidiary, and the company's German facility actually did considerably more business than the Swiss parent.
 For the next few decades Brown Boveri grew as fast as technological developments in electrical engineering.
 Each of the company's subsidiaries tended to develop individually, as if it were a domestic company in the country in which it operated, and broad geographic coverage helped insulate the parent from severe crises when a certain region experienced economic difficulties.